Choosing an accountant

 For most of us, the word 'accountant' makes us think of tax

-time but accountants can offer a range of services.
+time but accountants offer a range of services.

-This type of accounting service is widely used and typically
+register.
+This type of accounting service is offered by

-offered by suburban accountants and large accounting firms with
+suburban accountants and large accounting firms with local

 If your finances are straightforward (for example, your

-only income is from your job and you have few or no benefits to
+only income is from an employer and you have few or

-If you have more complex finances you may want to engage an
+If your finances are more complex you may want to

-Accountants may also be able to help you with investment issues
+tax advice.
+Accountants may also be able to help you with

-provided they have an Australian Financial Services Licence (AFSL).
+investment issues provided they have an Australian financial

-If your accountant gives you advice about your self-managed
+If your accountant gives you advice about the investments

-super fund, they must have an AFSL.
-Make sure they are licensed by
+of your self-managed super fund, they must have an AFS

 Financial advisers register